 Traditions/ traditional values, including strong family ties and compassion for the less fortunate, are important to me.
 I'm not very observant but feel a strong connection to my Jewish heritage.
 I sometimes cry at poignant movies but rarely over spilled milk, and I'm slow to cry uncle.
 Dressing well is enjoyable, but I don't need designer logos to impress others or validate my self-worth.
 I can't retell a joke for beans, but friends seem to enjoy my one-liners.
 Finding humor in everyday situations is a strength.
 Sharing a belly laugh feels terrific.

-My pleasures large and small include the performing,visual, and literary arts (especially theater, indies and concerts), museums, long walks, engaging conversation, NYC, holiday dinners, the NY Times, antiquing, history, snow covered trees, travel, dancing, and surprises.
+My pleasures large and small include the performing,visual, and literary arts (especially theater, indies and concerts), museums, long walks, engaging conversation, NYC, holiday dinners, the NY Times each morning, antiquing, history, snow covered trees, travel, dancing, and surprises.
 Music moves me.
 It can be more eloquent than speech and has the power to change my mood, enhance my emotions and transport me back in time.
 I'm a "people person" but prefer small get-togethers to large parties where meaningful conversation is limited.
 My work as a special educator was challenging and fulfilling but ,as a new retiree, I'm enjoying the next chapter in my life, There are so many options to explore!
 I seem to thrive on challenge so, while the familiar is comfortable, I enjoy spontaneity and learning/trying new things.The twists and turns of history and life fascinate me.
 We never know what's around the corner.
 Maybe it's you.